Blue-Terra/kyc-program/README.md

 The program contains one instruction `claimLand`.
 This instruction leverages the Civic Gateway decorator to detect the KYC status of a given `walletAddress` and `gatewayToken`.

-On detection of valid KYC status, the program will log the `walletAddress` and `gatewayToken` of the user.
+On detection of valid Civic KYC status, the program will log the `walletAddress` and `gatewayToken` of the user.

 # III.
 Requirements